SoftwareHeritage/swh-docs/docs/architecture/overview.rst

 Counters
 ^^^^^^^^

-The `archive's landing page <https://archive.softwareheritage.org/>`_ features counts of the total number of files/directories/revisions/... in the archive.
+The :swh_web:`archive's landing page </>` features counts of the total number of files/directories/revisions/... in the archive.
 Perhaps surprisingly, counting unique objects at |swh|'s scale is hard, and a performance bottleneck when implemented purely in the Storage's SQL database.

 :ref:`swh-counters <swh-counters>` provides an alternative design to solve this issue, by reading new objects from the Journal and counting them using Redis_' HyperLogLog_